 (Post updated to include Bridgeport references, October 2019)

-On its first release in August 1959, fortuitously, an error was made in the track listing of the Side 2 label.
+On its first release in August 1959, an error was made in the track listing of the Side 2 label.
 Flamenco Sketches was wrongly listed as the first track, and All Blues as the second.
 All mono promos have the Side 2 track-listing error.
-The sequence was corrected (ie reverse order) on the label around November 1959, on commercial release pressings.
+The sequence was corrected (ie Side 2 track order reversed) on the label, around November 1959, on commercial release pressings.
 Hence promos are all pre 11/59.
-The sequence error remained on the jacket indefinitely.
+The sequence error remained on the jacket indefinitely, and was never corrected.

 Matrix codes found on mono promos: